 A meta analysis of multiple studies can be done by calculating the effective evidence for each study and then summing the values.
 10 studies that each report 2 units of evidence will almost certainly prevail over one [conflicting] study that reports -20 units of evidence, given that no study can reasonably be trusted with T≥20.
 If T = 3 and B = 0, then the overall evidence in this case is is 10×2-3 = 9.
 (Each of the first 10 studies will have an effective evidence of 2 and the single conflicting study will have an effective evidence of -3).

 Now, here is a problem that will lead us to the next part.
 How do we deal with believability?
-From the perspective of a researcher, we would like to minimize it since it effectively limits the evidence that can be deduced from a study.
+From the perspective of a researcher, we would like to maximize it since it limits the evidence that can be deduced from a study.

 If the outcome of an experiment is a continuous value, then all the probabilities in the above formulas can get infinitesimally small.
 The numerator depends on the person evaluating our study and can be infinitely large for some inconveniently skeptical interpreter.
 So there is no limit to how negative believability can get!
 If believability is not dealt with in a study, there is no guarantee that a skeptical interpreter can take away any information from that study.
 What can be done to guarantee something like this will not happen?
 I will discuss this in part 3.